 I love cauliflower for many reasons.
-Not only is it a staple ingredient in many of my Indian dishes such as Aloo Gobi, Vegetable Korma, and Tandoori Cauliflower, but it also comes with a number of added health benefits.
+It's a staple ingredient in many of my Indian dishes, such as Aloo Gobi, Vegetable Korma, and Tandoori Cauliflower.

-My hubby and I are no strangers to the sweeping cauliflower rice food trend.
-Although I love a starchy side of homemade basmati rice, swapping it out for cauliflower rice is a healthier, low-carb option for my prediabetic diet.
+Although I love a starchy side of homemade basmati rice, swapping it out for cauliflower rice is a great lower-calorie and lower-carb alternative for my prediabetic diet.

 Calories and Carbs comparison: One cup of cauliflower rice has 25 calories and 5 grams of carbs, as compared to one cup of brown rice which has 216 calories and 46 grams of carbs.